peekknuf/zsh/README.md

 Tweaks made to the original theme are the different color of the dir name, i hate cyan sry and it shows the whole path(i prefer it that way) instead of current dir only (which is kinda useless).

-Powerlevel10k is overrated tho <br>
+Powerlevel10k is overrated tho, might switch back to it in the future tho, so not deleting it from the config yet. <br>
 Final Look: <br>
 ![final](bg/final_look.png)